top of page

 He smirks.
 “Would you survive without me?”

-I roll my eyes and smile as he walks away.
+I roll my eyes and smile as he walks off, glad he was here to calm me, even if he doesn’t stay till the end.

-Just as Dylan walks away, Mr. Barton, a short man with balding hair, walks down the hall.
-His heels clack in the eager hush.
+Just as Dylan starts to leave, Mr. Barton, a short man with balding hair, strolls down the hall.
+His heels clack in the eager, sudden hush.
 In one hand, he clutches a chip, in the other, a steaming cup of coffee.

-Dylan turns as Mr. Barton walks past, and follows him.
+Dylan turns as Mr. Barton passes, and follows him.
 He makes goofy faces over Mr. Barton’s shoulder and I smile as he grins at me.

 No lunch then.
 Even he can’t resist knowing.